 There are a lot of good and trusted brokers who are set up to make buying Disney shares as easy as possible.
 As the process of buying has been so streamlined, they offer a fairly generic approach, but some brokers focus on prioritising one part of the trading experience.

-This list of good brokers is a short-list of firms that are established in the market and licensed by well-regarded financial regulators.
+This list of good brokers is a short list of firms that are established in the market and licensed by well-regarded financial regulators.

 The process of registering for an account is done online and can even be completed from mobile phone handsets.
 Regulated brokers are required to ask a series of questions to build a profile of their clients.
 Going through the ‘Know Your Client’ questions doesn’t take long and can be useful as some of the questions are on subjects such as ‘what are your investment goals’.

 Once you’ve completed the form-filling, it’s a matter of transferring funds to your new online account.
 Most brokers offer a large number of different payment methods, including bank transfer and debit and credit card.
-If you’re in a hurry to buy Disney shares, it is worth checking the time taken for the different methods to be credited in your brokerage account.
+If you’re in a hurry to buy Disney shares, it is worth checking the time taken for the different methods to be credited to your brokerage account.

-Once you’re past those stages, buying Disney involves locating the market, entering the amount you want to buy and clicking the ‘buy’ button.
-There are a lot of markets on offer and it’s a case of filtering through the different asset groups to find Disney, or alternatively, looking the firm up using the stock search function.
+Once you’re past those stages, buying Disney involves locating the market, entering the amount you want to buy, and clicking the ‘buy’ button.
+There are a lot of markets on offer, and it’s a case of filtering through the different asset groups to find Disney or, alternatively, looking the firm up using the stock search function.

 Some brokers also offer Limit Orders, which allow you to set your target price for opening a trade.
-If Disney shares are trading at $200, for example, you can instruct your broker to buy the next time price reaches $195.
+If Disney shares are trading at $200, for example, you can instruct your broker to buy the next time the price reaches $195.
 There is no guarantee you’ll be filled on a Limit Order, but picking an optimal entry point can enhance trading returns.